Data protection declaration

-Any person concerned by the processing of personal data shall have the right, granted by the European legislator, at any time to obtain from the data controller information free of charge on the personal data stored about him/her and get a copy of that information.
-In addition, the European legislator gave the affected person access to the following information:
+Any person concerned by the processing of personal data shall have the right, granted by the European regulator, at any time to obtain from the data controller information free of charge on the personal data stored about him/her and get a copy of that information.
+In addition, the European regulator gives the affected person access to the following information:

 - the processing purposes

 - the categories of personal data being processed

 - the recipients or categories of recipients to whom the personal data have been disclosed or are still being disclosed, in particular to recipients in third countries or to international organizations

 - if possible, the planned duration for which the personal data will be stored or, if that is not possible, the criteria for determining that duration